underscoreio/essential-scala/src/pages/traits/traits.md

 }
 ~~~

 `Visitor` prescribes two abstract methods.
-That is, methods which do not have an implementation.
+That is, methods which do not have an implementation but must be implemented by extending classes.
 These are `id` and `createdAt`.
 It also defines a concrete method, `age`, that is defined in terms of one of the abstract methods.

 `Visitor` is used as a building block for two classes: `Anonymous` and `User`.
 Each class `extends Visitor`, meaning it inherits all of its fields and methods: